-When it comes to our main meals we easily travel the world with our culinary experimentation; Indian, Italian, Mexican and so on are all foods we regularly consume, but I have noticed we tend to overlook the desserts which are available.
+When it comes to our main meals, we easily travel the world with our culinary experimentation; Japanese, Italian, Korean and so on are all foods we regularly consume, but I have noticed we tend to overlook the desserts which are available.
 For example, we all know chilli is a Mexican dish but can you name any Mexican desserts?

 Here we have some great desserts from around the world, how many have you tried, have you made any?
-If you haven’t tried any why not find the dessert recipes and make one yourself?
+If you haven’t tried any, why not find the dessert recipes and make one yourself?
+There’s also an excellent selection of discount baking books available at The Works that will inspire you to try the most delicious treats from around the world.

 Mexico: Spiced Chocolate Brownies